As a brand new homeschool mom, I had a lot to learn.

 I have even had little disputes break out because the older sister wants to “help” the younger sister, but the younger sister doesn’t want any help.

-There is the other problem of books, papers, folders, and other supplies spilling into somebody else’s work area.
+Sometimes there is whining because somebody’s assignment looks like more fun.
+And there is the other problem of books, papers, folders, and other supplies spilling into somebody else’s work area.

 3. Noise Level Control

 Another problem we have is noise.
 Keeping my younger students engaged during their lessons usually requires me to be animated and silly.

 We have songs, games, high-fives, and other shenanigans that any independently working older child would find distracting.